SWAT: Spatial Structure Within and Among Tokens: Experiments

 \subsection{Ablations on ImageNet}

 In this section, We present ablations on Tiny versions of SWAT$_\text{DeiT}$ and SWAT$_\text{Mixer}$.
-Specifically, in \tref{tab:ablation_deit}, we focus on Structure-aware Tokenization, Token Mixing with Channel Structure and Channel Mixing with Token Structure. \ch{In \tref{tab:ablations:structure}, we consider the granularity of preserved structure and how-well it is exploited in Mixing.}
+Specifically, in \tref{tab:ablation_deit}, we focus on Structure-aware Tokenization, Token Mixing with Channel Structure and Channel Mixing with Token Structure.

 \paragraph{Structure-aware Tokenization:} We compare different settings with SWAT tokenizer.
 Bottom line is that \textit{Structure-aware Tokenization should always be coupled with the Structure-aware Token Mixing}.
 It makes sense: if we prepare tokens with structure and not take advantage of it during mixing, it does not really have a benefit and the reduced capacity (due to our Tokenization) may even drop the performance.
 In DeiT \cite{touvron2021deit}, we see such performance drop of $-0.3\%$ when we do not use the structure (\textit{within} tokens) explicitly.
 In Mixer \cite{tolstikhin2021mixer}, this drop is $-0.4\%$.
 In both cases, when we specifically make use of the newly-introduced structure \textit{within} tokens, we see consistent gains ($+1.5\%$ in DeiT and $+2.3\%$ in Mixer) over our Tokenization-only versions.